 There is another set of holes on the Kiln Bracket if you find that the tension provided from the original configuration is insufficient.
 Simply try the second set of holes in the same manner as in step 5.

-WARNING:
+You can also use only one spring if you find the spring tension too great.

-Only use one of the two sets of hole configurations.
+WARNING: Only use one of the two sets of hole configurations.
 Never use both.